Tom Field: Calgary Foothills

 In January 2023, Field joined FC Tigers Vancouver for off-season training and he trialled unsuccessfully with Vancouver FC.
 On 5 May 2023, he transferred to League1 Alberta club Calgary Foothills and played in the non-competitive 2023 Exhibition Series season.
 Off the back of an unbeaten regular season, Field captained the club to victory in the championship final.

 Return to Cavalry FC

+Field playing for Cavalry FC in 2025.

 Having proved his fitness while away from the club, Field returned to Cavalry FC on 11 August 2023 and signed a contract running until the end of the 2023 season, with the option of a further year.
 He made four appearances during the remainder of the season, which culminated in defeat in the 2023 Canadian Premier League final.
 On 25 January 2024, the club exercised its option on Field's contract for the 2024 season.
 He made 22 appearances during the 2024 season, which culminated in victory in the 2024 Canadian Premier League final.
 Field signed a new contract for the 2025 season, with the option of a further year.
-He made 21 appearances during the 2025 season, which culminated in defeat in the 2025 Canadian Premier League final.
+He made 21 appearances during the season, which culminated in defeat in the 2025 Canadian Premier League final.
+Field was released at the end of the season, when the club declined to take up the option on his contract.

+Vancouver FC

+On 12 January 2026, Field transferred to Canadian Premier League club Vancouver FC and signed a one-year contract, with the option of a further year.